certbot/certbot/docs/contributing.rst

 ``tox -e cover``, and then check for code style with ``tox -e lint`` (all files) or ``pylint --rcfile=.pylintrc path/to/file.py`` (single file at a time).

-Once all of the above is successful, you may run the full test suite, including integration tests, using ``tox``.
-We recommend running the commands above first, because running all tests with ``tox`` is very slow, and the large amount of ``tox`` output can make it hard to find specific failures when they happen.
+Once all of the above is successful, you may run the full test suite using ``tox --skip-missing-interpreters``.
+We recommend running the commands above first, because running all tests like this is very slow, and the large amount of output can make it hard to find specific failures when they happen.
 Also note that the full test suite will attempt to modify your system's Apache config if your user has sudo permissions, so it should not be run on a production Apache server.

-If you have trouble getting the full ``tox`` suite to run locally, it is generally sufficient to open a pull request and let Github and Travis run integration tests for you.
+If you have trouble getting the full ``tox --skip-missing-interpreters`` suite to run locally, it is generally sufficient to open a pull request and let Github and Travis run integration tests for you.

 .. _integration: